 Chicken is a popular dish often grilled with Piri-Piri in specialised restaurants.
 For a great grilled chicken, with or without piri-piri head for the Bonjardin restaurant located in a street just off the Praça dos Restauranadores.
 This unassuming looking establishment is reputed by Lisboetas to made the best – who are we to argue?
 Turkey is a popular choice also, mainly served in steak form.

-Portuguese has a sweet tooth and each town in the country seems to have its own dessert.
+The Portuguese have a sweet tooth and each town in the country seems to have its own dessert.
 Visiting a Pastelaria is a must in Lisbon to sample something heavenly.
-Most famous in Lisbon is Pastel de Nata which originates from Belém.
+Most famous in Lisbon is the Pastel de Nata which originates from Belém.
 It dates back to the 1800s when monasteries made them as a way to use egg yolks, the whites were used for producing ink and paints in the bible making process.
 The home of this custard tart is the Pastéis de Belém café next to the Jerónimos monestry.
 That said you can buy Pasteis de Nata all over Lisbon, many bakeries will have their own individual take on this classic pastry.

 Other common cakes you must try are; Bolo de Arroz, a rice-flour muffin, Bola de Berlim, doughnut pastry with sweet custard, Chocolate Salami, a concoction of broken biscuit and chocolate, and Queijada, small cheesecake tarts.
 These come in many regional variations, all as sweet as the next.
 If you're in Sintra try a Travesseiro de Sinta, a pillow of pastry stuffed with egg and almond cream.